batiste/sprite.js/README.rst

     Sprite.update()

-With a canvas backend, the canvas will be cleared before each game tick, so you will need to call update to draw the sprite on the canvas.
-If you don't want to do this you can set the autoClear options on the sprite's layer to false.
+With a canvas backend, the surface will be automaticaly cleared before each game tick.
+You will need to call update to draw the sprite on the canvas again.
+If you don't want to do this you can set the layer autoClear attribute to false.

 Ticker object
 ==============